danibarna/floodGAM/data/raw-data/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

-Raw data files for use in floodGAM analysis.
+## Raw data files for use in floodGAM analysis.

-Data in this folder originates from published and is not edited by hand.
+Data in this folder originates from published reports and is not edited by hand.
 Instead it is loaded and processed/cleaned using the scripts located at [/code/scripts/data-creation/](/code/scripts/data-creation/).